 “When people laugh together, it is hard to hate each other,” says Alper, recounting how at the University of Arkansas it occurred to him that they were guests of the “Razorbacks”-a Muslim and a Jew performing at a school whose mascot is a pig.

-They keep their shows apolitical, though they do touch on their personal religious experiences in the 90-minute performances, which generally are divided between solo acts of 30-35 minutes and a joint opening and closing.
+They keep their shows apolitical, though they do touch on their personal religious experiences in the 90-minute performances, which generally are divided between solo acts of 30-35 minutes and then a joint opening and closing.
 The closing includes stories from their travels.

 “When we begin a show, we say we really are an odd couple.
 Ahmed is 45 and I am 70.
 He lives in Metro LA, I live in rural Vermont.
 He’s Muslim, I’m a Jew.
 But both of us are incredibly good looking,” Alper quips.